oshai/mapnik-jni/README.md

 mapnik-jni
 ==========

 Bindings to use Mapnik from Java.
-Supports programatically building/introspecting a map, enumerating features and rendering with AGG.
+Supports programatically building/introspecting a map, enumerating features and rendering with [AGG](https://github.com/tomhughes/agg).

-This repository was forked from [springmeyer/mapnik-jni](https://github.com/springmeyer/mapnik-jni), which seems to be defunct, just like the original [SpatialInteractive/mapnik-jni](https://github.com/SpatialInteractive/mapnik-jni).
-I have explained some changes that I made in [this pull request](https://github.com/springmeyer/mapnik-jni/pull/9).
+This repository was forked from [jlnr/mapnik-jni](https://github.com/jlnr/mapnik-jni), which seems to be defunct, just like the original [SpatialInteractive/mapnik-jni](https://github.com/SpatialInteractive/mapnik-jni).

-**I have no use for mapnik-jni anymore.
-I might still accept simple pull requests, but if you need more than that, please fork this project and let me know – I will then shut down this fork.**
+**I will do some changes and update this repository continuously.
+I also accept pull requests to make mapnik jni better.**

 Prerequisites
 -------------